-- Akko and Acre refer to the same city, And I use these names interchangeably.
-Moreover, if you are interested, you can find additional details about this ancient city in my guide about Acre.
+- You can find additional details about this ancient city in my guide about Acre.

-- In this post, I will not go into the Bahai faith and extra background information.
-If you are interested in learning more, then check out my post about Bahai Gardens in Haifa.
+- This post will not go into the Bahai faith and background information.
+If you are interested in learning more, check out my post about Bahai Gardens in Haifa.

-- Since my camera was broken during this visit.
-I photographed using my rather old smartphone.
+- Since my camera was broken during this visit, I photographed it using my old smartphone.
 Thus the photos in this post are worse than usual.

 Bahai Gardens are located in the Northern part of Acre.
 Near the northern entrance to the city from road #4.

-If you are driving, then just enter “Bahai Gardens Acre” into Waze, and it will take you there.
+If you are driving, enter “Bahai Gardens Acre” into Waze, and it will take you there.
 And there are plenty of free parking spaces near the entrance.

-And if you are using public transport then here is the link to Moovit.
-I already preset it to take give directions from Hospitaller Fortress to Bahai Gardens in Acre.
-And if you are starting from another point, then set it and you will get the updated directions.
+And if you are using public transport, here is the link to Moovit.
+I already preset it to give directions from Hospitaller Fortress to Bahai Gardens in Acre.
+And if you are starting from another point, set it, and you will get the updated directions.

-Here is the site plan with the opening hours:
+Here is the map with the opening hours:

 There are free walking tours in Hebrew.
 These tours take place on Saturdays at 10:30 and 12:00.
 Here is a photo of the relevant sign.

-Since this is a religious site, you are requested to come in clothes that cover your shoulders and reach your knees.
+Since this is a religious site, you must wear clothes covering your shoulders and reaching your knees.

 The Bahá’í Gardens at Bahjí in ‘Akko form a wide circle surrounding the historic mansion where Bahá’u’lláh, the Prophet-Founder of the Bahá’í Faith, resided during the final years of His life and the shrine where His remains were laid to rest.